Run Linux on Windows 10 with VirtualBox

 - Oracle VirtualBox 6.0 as the virtual machine manager.

-Setting up a Linux Mint virtual machine
+Setting up a Linux virtual machine

 Enable hardware virtualisation